What is cat-scratch disease?

 How is cat-scratch disease diagnosed?

-Cats only seem to be able to transmit this infection for a few weeks.
-Young cats seem to be more likely to carry the bacteria than older cats.
+Young cats are more likely to carry the bacteria than older cats.
 Households with kittens have higher rates of infection.
 If the kittens have fleas, the infection rate is even higher.
+If you are planning to adopt a cat, consider a cat that is at least 1 year old.

 Should cats be treated?

 - My cat scratched me.
-Should I call my doctor?
+Do I need to be seen?

-- Is there any way to know whether my cat carries the Bartonella henselae bacteria?
+- Is there any way to know whether my cat carries the bacteria that causes cat-scratch disease?

-- My child has diabetes.
+- My child has a weakened immune system.
 Should I get rid of my cat?

 Copyright © American Academy of Family Physicians